8fold/site-joshbruce.com/content/public/design-your-life/content.md

 Those were my rules, not my dad's.
 Basically, the only thing they were allowed to do at my house that they couldn't do at home was curse and smoke cigarettes, which many of them didn't even smoke.

 On the days when we weren't playing games and just chatting we would discuss existential issues.
 I know, 15, right?
-How deep could be really?
+How deep could they gave been really?

 To which I would like to turn to [David Bowie](https://www.azlyrics.com/lyrics/davidbowie/changes.html):